-The PC is turned into a MCA using a software package called LABVIEW.
+The PC is turned into a multi-channel analyzer using a software package called LABVIEW.
 LABVIEW is a product of National Instruments and is commonly used in research environments to interface computers with data collecting hardware.
 For the LABVIEW applications in this class you will not need to know any of the details of how to program with this software system.
 However, a complete set of manuals is available for those of you who are curious.

 For our purposes the LABVIEW software serves two functions.
-First, it controls the data board (PCI-1200) inside the PC that is used to record (digitize) the electronic signals from the NaI Spectroscopy Amplifier.
+First, it controls the data board (PCI-6220) inside the PC that is used to record (digitize) the electronic signals from the NaI Spectroscopy Amplifier.
 Second, it allows us to manipulate the recorded data and, for example, display it as a histogram.

-The program used to "turn" the PC into a MCA is called MCA!
-To run the program (C:\LabView), double click the MCA icon.
-The program was designed to sort "events" (actually input voltages from the spectroscopy amplifier) and display a count of them (actually a histogram) as a function of voltage.
+The program used to "turn" the PC into a multi-channel analyzer is called MCA.
+To run the program, double click the MCA icon.
+The MCA program (LabView calls it an "instrument") was designed to sort "events" (actually input voltages from the spectroscopy amplifier) and display a count of them (actually a histogram) as a function of voltage.
 This histogram is updated as a function of time as more events are collected.